cyTOSINeGIT/MS-SQL/README.md

+**NorthBridge Healthcare Operations - SQL Analysis**

+This folder contains the SQL analysis and data validation work completed as part of the NorthBridge healthcare operations project.

+The project began with the operational dataset in Excel, followed by cleaning and transformation in Power Query.
+The prepared data was then analysed in SQL, before being connected to Power BI for the final dashboards.

+**Project Focus**

+The SQL work was used to:

+Validate the quality and structure of the prepared data Analyse SLA breaches and breach rates
+Measure response and resolution times
+Analyse agent performance and workload
+Examine client performance
+Analyse hub performance
+Track monthly ticket and SLA trends
+Identify high-volume and higher-risk clients
+Data Validation

+**The SQL checks included:**

+Table and column inspection
+Ticket row-count validation
+Duplicate checks
+Missing-value checks
+Validation of key fields across the Tickets, Clients and Agents tables Checks for tickets without a matching agent record
+Key Analysis

+**The SQL queries cover:**

+SLA Performance
+Overall SLA breach rates and breakdowns by priority, channel, status and category.

+Client Performance
+Ticket volumes and SLA performance by client, contract tier, client type, region and SLA credit clause.

+Agent & Workload Analysis
+Ticket volume, SLA breach rate, workload pressure and hub-level performance.

+Time Trends
+Monthly ticket volumes and monthly SLA breach rates.

+**Reporting Views**

+Seven SQL views were created to structure the analysis for reporting:

+vw_SLA_Overall
+vw_Ticket_SLA
+vw_Client_Performance
+vw_Agent_Performance
+vw_Hub_Performance
+vw_Monthly_SLA
+vw_High_Risk_Clients

 **HORIZON HEALTHCARE PROJECT OBJECTIVE**

 This Microsoft SQL Server (MS SQL) project focuses on the structured analysis of historical and current bed demand and occupancy across Horizon Health Network hospitals.